microsoft/WebTemplateStudio/docs/services/azure-functions.md

 # Azure Functions

 Azure Functions is a serverless compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure.
-Think of it as deploying functions that run on pre-defined triggers instead of having to write and manage a full-fledged server yourself.
-One of the most commonly used triggers is an HTTPTrigger which is a function that runs whenever it receives an HTTP request (like an API endpoint).
+Think of it as deploying functions that executes on pre-defined triggers instead of having to write and manage a full-fledged server yourself.
+One of the most commonly used triggers is an HTTPTrigger which is a function that runs whenever it receives an HTTP request.
+This is essentially the same as an API endpoint.
 Web Template Studio allows you to deploy a function app with multiple 'hello world' HTTPTrigger functions (maximum of 10) so you can get to writing your business logic as soon as possible!

 ## Getting started

-To deploy an azure function application using Web Template Studio:
+Deploying an Azure Function application using Web Template Studio:

 ![azure-functions-modal](../resources/azure-functions-modal.png)

-- Click _Add Resource_ on Azure Functions under _services_ tab
+- Click _Add Resource_ on Azure Functions under _Services_ tab

-- Select a subscription and resource group from the _Create functions application_ tab that just opened.
-Use _Create New_ if you want to create a new subscription or resource group. _**Note:**_ New subscription would take you to Azure portal to create a subscription.
+- Select a _Subscription_ and _Resource Group_ from the _Create Functions Application_ tab that just opened.
+Use _Create
+  New_ if you want to create a new subscription or resource group. _**Note:**_ New subscription will take you to the Azure portal to create a subscription.

-- Enter a name for your function app.
-This name has to be globally unique since your app will be available as `<function_app_name>.azurewebsites.net` after.
+- Enter an _App Name_ for your function app.
+This name has to be globally unique since your app will be available as `<function_app_name>.azurewebsites.net`.

-- Select a location where your function app will be deployed.
-You want it to be closer to your users (or servers if it's running as a back-end service helper)
+- Select a _Location_ where your function app will be deployed.
+You want it to be closer to your users (or servers if it's running as a back-end service helper).

-- Select a runtime for your functions.
-This is basically what programming language/framework you want to write your functions in.
+- Select a _Runtime_ for your functions.
+This is the programming language/framework you want to write your functions in.

-- Select the number of functions needed for your applications.
+- Select the _Number of Functions_ needed for your application.
 This number can be thought of as the number of endpoints your application would need.
 You can rename your functions from the summary bar on the right side of the application.
-These would be available as `<function_app_name>.azurewebsites.net\api\<function_name>`
+These would be available as `<function_app_name>.azurewebsites.net\api\<function_name>`.

-The _hello world_ functions deployed are pretty basic and just return _Hello, <name>_ on a query/header with the variable 'name'.
-For example: `<function_app_name>.azurewebsites.net\api\<function_name>?name=John+Doe` will return _Hello, John Doe_.
+The _hello world_ functions deployed are pretty basic and just return _"Hello, `<name>`"_ on a query/header with the variable 'name'.
+For example: `<function_app_name>.azurewebsites.net\api\<function_name>?name=John+Doe` will return _"Hello, John Doe"_.

 ## How this works

-Once you hit generate, Web Template Studio creates a directory with the same name as your _function app name_ under your generated project.
-This is compressed to a _.zip_ and deployed (using kudu zip deploy) to your newly created function application. _**Note:**_ For advanced users, the _arm templates_ used to deploy your application are also available under _arm-templates_ directory (under your generated project).
+Once you hit generate, Web Template Studio creates a directory with the same name as your Function's _App Name_ under your generated project.
+This is compressed to a _.zip_ and deployed (using kudu zip deploy) to your newly created function application. _**Note:**_ For advanced users, the _arm templates_ used to deploy your application are also available under the _arm-templates_ directory (inside your generated project).

 ## Functions app in Azure Portal

 ![azure-functions-portal](../resources/azure-functions-portal.png)

-You can configure your functions application for advanced settings (like configuring a domain, storage accounts etc.), delete your application etc. from your [azure portal](https://portal.azure.com).
-Once you login to the portal, select functions app from the menu bar on the left side and select your application.
-Your individual functions are listed under _functions_ and you can monitor them/integrate them here.
-Pretty much anything you need to manage about your application can be done through the portal.
+You can configure your Function Application's advanced settings (like configuring a domain, storage accounts, delete your application etc.) from the [azure portal](https://portal.azure.com).
+Once you login to the portal, select **Function Apps** from the menu bar on the left side and select your application.
+Your individual functions are listed under _Functions_ and you can monitor/integrate them here.
+Everything you need to manage/configure about your Function Application can be done through the portal.

 ## Editing your functions and deploying the changes

-We strongly encourage you to install the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension for VSCode by _Microsoft_ to manage your application.
-This enables you to deploy your changes with a single click and test them out right away instead of manually deploying the new changes.
-Once you have installed this application, here's what you need to do to deploy your changes:
+We strongly encourage you to install the [Azure Functions](https://marketplace.visualstudio.com/items? itemName=ms-azuretools.vscode-azurefunctions) extension for VSCode by **Microsoft** to manage your application.
+This enables you to deploy your changes with a single click and test them out immediately instead of manually deploying the new changes.
+Once you have installed this extension, here's what you need to do to deploy your changes:

 ![azure-functions-extension](../resources/azure-functions-extension.png)

-- Open your functions application directory in a new VSCode window.
-Edit your function/functions file.
+- Open your Function Application's directory in a new VSCode window.
+Edit your function file(s).

-- Select Azure from the activity bar on VSCode and under the functions tab bar, click the `Deploy to function app...` button and select your function application from the menu.
+- Select Azure from the activity bar on VSCode and in the _Functions_ tab bar, click the `Deploy to function app...` button and select your function application from the menu.

 - You can also add new functions using the `Create function...` button.

-- To remove a function, simply delete the corresponding files, delete all references to it and deploy again.
+- To remove a function, simply delete the corresponding files and all references to it and deploy again.

 ### Deploying manually

-If you don't want to install the extension (it is _recommended_ that you install it to make your workflow easier), follow one of the ways mentioned in the [Azure app service zip deploy tutorial](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip) to manually deploy your updated functions!
+If you do not want to install the extension (it is _recommended_ that you install it to make your workflow easier), follow one of the methods in the [Azure app service zip deploy tutorial](https://docs.microsoft.com/en-us/azure/app-service/ deploy-zip) to manually deploy your updated functions!